Skip to main content

 Sex differences in the genetics of sarcoidosis across European and African ancestry populations

-Sex differences in the susceptibility of sarcoidosis are unknown.
+Sex differences in the susceptibility to sarcoidosis are unknown.
 The study aimed to identify sex-dependent genetic variations in two clinical sarcoidosis phenotypes: Löfgren's syndrome (LS) and non-Löfgren's syndrome (non-LS).
-The findings of this study provided new evidence for a sex bias underlying sarcoidosis genetic architecture, particularly in clinical phenotypes LS and non-LS.
+The findings of this study provided new evidence of a sex bias underlying the genetic architecture of sarcoidosis, particularly in the clinical phenotypes LS and non-LS.
 Biological sex likely plays a role in disease mechanisms in sarcoidosis.

 Genomic regions interacting with smoking in LS.